A Shocking 72% of APAC Companies Struggle to Harness Financial Crime Prevention Techby Fintechnews Singapore June 11, 2019

 “Advancements in AI, ML and cloud computing are increasing companies’ abilities to analyze data in real-time, streamline processes such as Know Your Customer (KYC) and to uncover previously undetectable activity.

 “At the same time, with companies only conducting due diligence on around half of external partners and customers, despite them accounting for the majority of financial crime cases, this is enabling an environment for criminal activity to flourish.

 “Increased collaboration between technology companies, governments and financial institutions is critical to address this issue.”

 A majority or 85% of APAC respondents said they had some sort of an exiting partnership or task force in their country to combat financial crime, compared with 81%.

-In a separate report published last year, Refinitiv claimed that financial crime, which includes money laundering, bribery, tax evasion, fraud and corruption, generated US$1.45 trillion in lost aggregate turnover in 2017.
+In a separate report on the true cost of financial crime published last year, Refinitiv claimed that financial crime, which includes money laundering, bribery, tax evasion, fraud and corruption, generated US$1.45 trillion in lost aggregate turnover in 2017.